-Mercury Marine's sole and exclusive obligation under this Limited Warranty is limited to, at our option, repairing a defective part, replacing such part or parts with new or Mercury Marine certified remanufactured parts, or refunding the purchase price of the Mercury Marine product.
-Mercury Marine reserves the right to improve or modify products from time to time without assuming an obligation to modify products previously manufactured.
+WHAT MERCURY WILL DO: Mercury Marine's sole and exclusive obligation under this warranty is limited to, at our expense and at our option, repairing or replacing defective parts with new or Mercury Marine certified remanufactured parts, or refunding the purchase price of the Mercury product.
+Mercury reserves the right to improve or modify products from time to time without assuming an obligation to modify products previously manufactured.